raspberrypilearning/comic-character/en/step_3.md

 **Click the Run button** to see your changes.

+You will see a dropdown list with three abilities for your users to choose from.
+Click on the arrow to view more options.

 **TODO** Create Debug Step

 --- /task ---

-Add the html for updating the ability display area.
+Add the HTML for updating the ability display area.

 --- task ---